tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 ```

 ---

-BTW - `app.use()` defines a "middleware" function - we'll get deeper into this later on in the course - https://expressjs.com/en/guide/writing-middleware.html
+BTW - `app.use()` defines a "middleware" function - we'll get deeper into this later on in the course - see links at the top of this document for more info.
 ---

 - Next, create a **public** folder (at the "top level" where **src** is)